Glasgow is a good focal point to find on

 pasted the front of a chapel and there will be a

 sign on you right "park cars here on

 grass".
-Stop and park here as there is
+Stop and park here as it private land after here

 bridge and right through a five bar gate (Please shut the gate